richardxie1119/CS-FTMSI/README.md

 ## How to run the demo
 Download the repo, and the demo data through this link:

-Be sure to manually download the sparse_subspace.exe from the repo (it won't automatically download due to the file size) and place it under the same project folder.
+Be sure to manually download the 'sparse_subspace.exe' from the repo (it won't automatically download due to the file size) and place it under the same project folder.